Sheridan-Stable/heaps-law-llm/README.md

 ```

 #### Create Prompt
-In this section, we are going to create prompt for our experiment based on the data we have selected in `/data/text_emulation/all_data`.
+In this section, we are going to create prompt for our experiment based on the data we have selected in `/data/text-emulation/all-data`.
 Then we run this command to create prompts.

 ```
-python create-prompt.py  --datasource 'Path to the data source' --name 'Name for the output file' --document_type  'Command to generate prompts'
+python create-prompt.py  --datasource 'Path to the data source' --name 'Name for the output file' --document-type  'Command to generate prompts'
 ```

 #### Text emulation